Alexiad: Questions of authorship

-There has been much debate as to whether the Alexiad was in fact written by Anna Komnene herself.
-One scholar stated that the text gives very few comments that would suggest the author's gender or any other aspect of their background, aside from a few explicit mentions.
-This has led some scholars to argue that the Alexiad was not written by a woman at all, but by some other male author.
-This belief, put forward by Howard-Johnston, focuses mainly on the military sections of the Alexiad, and suggests that Anna was merely working from her husband's field notes, thus Howard-Johnston renames it "Nicephoros's Alexiad."

-It is largely agreed, however, that Anna Komnene was the author.
-Mentions in the text of her engagement, her role as a wife, and the commentary on her female modesty that influences her writing make Anna's authorship of the Alexiad "unmistakable", according to some scholars.
+There has been some debate as to whether the Alexiad was in fact written by Anna Komnene.
+It is largely agreed that Anna Komnene was the author.
+Mentions in the text of her engagement, her role as a wife and the commentary on her female modesty that influences her writing make Anna's authorship of the Alexiad "unmistakable", according to some scholars.
+The predominance of military matters is argued to match Anna's choice to write history in the epic genre, reflecting the cultural influence of her family.
 She certainly could have written about military affairs, since she was able to accompany her father, the emperor, on military campaigns.
-Many scholars believe that the great detail about her father's home life and military style, combined with her own personal experiences and mentions of femininity, provide a strong case for her authorship of the Alexiad.
+She names her sources explicitly as "those who accompanied the emperor on campaign", as well as Alexios Komnenos and George Palaiologos, so that "[i]t is not necessary to imagine that she left out a reference to her most important source".
+Many scholars believe that the great detail about her father's home life and military style, combined with her experiences and mentions of femininity, provide a strong case for her authorship of the Alexiad.

+The few passages in the text that can be identified as the author's subjective commentary, aside from emotionally charged references to her husband, hardly betray the author's gender or any other aspect of her background.
+This feature was seized on by James Howard-Johnston who argued, controversially, that the Alexiad could not have been written by a woman.
+Drawing attention to the extensive military sections of the Alexiad and suggesting that Anna was merely working from her husband's field notes, Howard-Johnston proposed to rename the work "Nicephoros's Alexiad".
+However, as Peter Frankopan pointed out, no comparable work by a woman survives from the Byzantine period and "there is no reason why this author should conform to a model set out by the reader" (i.e. to contemporary assumptions about gender).